 Houzz Renovation Barometer tracks confidence in the home renovation market among industry professionals.
 More than 5,000 U.S. residential service providers are members of the Houzz Industry Panel and provide quarterly updates on the health of the industry.

-Findings from the Q2 2016 Barometer research include:
+Findings from the Q3 2016 Houzz Renovation Barometer include:

-- Quarter-Over-Quarter Uptick: The Houzz Renovation Barometer, which tracks industry optimism in quarter-over-quarter and year-over-year market improvements, posted high Q2 readings across all industry groups (63-78 out of 100), reflecting widespread industry confidence in quarter-over-quarter market gains.
-The outlook for Q3 continues to point toward positive growth in all sectors.
+- Quarter-Over-Quarter Uptick: The Houzz Renovation Barometer, which tracks industry optimism in year-over-year and quarter-over-quarter market improvements, posted high Q3 readings across all industry groups (60-72 out of 100), reflecting widespread industry confidence in quarter-over-quarter market gains.
+The readings for Q3 2016 are in line with the Q3 2015 results for most industry groups.
+Outlook for Q4 2016 is positive despite expected seasonal slow down.

 Download the current quarterly report to learn about the current state of professional confidence in the quarter-over-quarter and year-over-year improvements in the home renovation market on national, state and metro levels.